ExpHP/dotfiles/notes/notes.md

     pkill gpg               # kill any broken agents that are still running. gpg --import priv.keys  # this should succeed now.

+**NOTE 2018-02-24:** I have a new pinentry program in dotfiles/bin which is more versatile than `pinentry-tty`.

 Oddly, this is enough to let you decode messages with the key, but not to encode them with the public key.
 For that, you need to "trust" it: